Updated December 6, 2025; December 29, 2025, Feb.2/56

 The Solution, The Change

-Bitch and complain (also called “flow” or “flow-with” the psr’s, often many times (instructions are in the examples below).
+Bitch and complain (synonyms are “flow” or “flow-with” or “deconstruct”) the psr’s, often many times (instructions are in the examples below).
 The repetitions build a memory center that pulls my focus into it.
-While there, I don’t find fault with everything while forming and carrying out a decision.
-In other words, I don’t oppose myself.
+While there, I don’t oppose myself by finding fault with every thought that forms my true response/my decision.
+Instead, I simply externalize it.

 Good to know:

-- If my pain of failing to ignore is strong, I am naturally afraid of it.
-Since a decision triggers the need to ignore distractions, which trigger my high pain of failing to ignore, which triggers my fear of the pain, I’m afraid of making any decision.
-When my fear of making a decision appears, I’m compelled to solve it.
-So, I find problems – faults – with the decision and solve them.
-I get the positive feeling of relief.
+5. If my pain of failing to ignore is strong, I am naturally afraid of it.
+The appearance in my mind of a decision triggers the need to ignore distractions.
+Failing to ignore them triggers my high pain of failing to ignore, which triggers my fear of that pain.
+As a result, I’m afraid of making any decision.
+When my fear of making a decision appears, I’m compelled to solve the fear.
+So, I search for the cause of my fear.
+I find that the cause is problems – faults – with the decision and I solve those faults.
+Solving gets me the positive feeling of relief.
 Relief replaces my fear and so distracts me from the pain of failing to ignore.
-The result: I’m always editing (looking for and solving flaws), that is, problem-solving, my decisions in order to get relief from my normal fear of this abnormally high pain.
+The result: I’m always editing (looking for and solving flaws), in other words, problem-solving, the thought that forms my decision.
+I edit in order to get relief from my normal fear of this abnormally high pain.

-- All my problems are caused by me trying to solve/oppose the pain of failing to ignore.
+9. All my problems are caused by me trying to solve/oppose the pain of failing to ignore.
 Culture says I should fix this pain.
-My brain says I should feel it/suffer it, and see how it won’t harm me if I do.
-This will make me ignore it by my moving on to seeing and externalizing my true response/decision.
+My brain says I should feel it, that is, suffer it, and see how it won’t harm me if I do.
+This will make me ignore it by moving my focus onward to seeing and externalizing my true response/my decision.
+I externalize by matching my actions to the action image of my decision.

-1. I edit the thoughts I’m writing, the music I’m composing, the things I’m drawing, the video or photograph I’m making, the creative physical act I just thought of, the game move I just created, the trade or professional action I’m trained to do and varied to fit the situation, the words I say to almost everyone.
+the thoughts I’m writing, the music I’m composing, the things I’m drawing, the video or photograph I’m making, the creative physical act I just thought of, the game move I just created, the trade or professional action I’m trained to do and just varied to fit the situation, the words I say to almost everyone.
 Except my mom.
 She does that for me.

 Step 1